SergeyMatrosov/Simple_Attributions_via_SQL_in_BigQuery/README.md

 - Time Decay Reversed
 - Position Based

+## 2020, November Update:
+Added a query for handeling multiply orders from the same user (only for LastTouch Attribution as an example).

+## Fake table for Clickhouse
 In case if you using Clickhouse and just want to generate fake table as in example, use this:

 ```